Zamiell/isaac-faq/misc/Blog-Response.md

 Jill mentions that you can auto-format in Lua, which is true.
 In fact, the best option for Lua auto-formatting right now is [LuaFormatter](https://github.com/Koihik/LuaFormatter).
 I use it myself in my Lua projects, and it has a lot of great options.
 But I think that anyone who has used both tools would admit that LuaFormatter only has a shadow of the power that Prettier + ESLint does.

 So I'd argue that listing Prettier as a feature is warranted, especially when the tooling makes using it utterly seamless.
-However, I don't feel strongly about this, so if people think that it would be more honest to remove it as a feature, I can.

 ### Automatic Linting